“Genetic markers are known DNA sequences which can be used for studying any kind of polymorphism”.

-There are two variations in the RFLP are most common.
+There are two variations in the RFLP that are most common.

-The traditional method of the RFLP is blotting based probe hybridization method.
+The traditional method of the RFLP is the blotting-based probe hybridization method.

-In the traditional method, the labelled DNA probes called an RFLP probe, used to hybridized with the digested fragments by the Southern blotting analysis.
+In the traditional method, the labeled DNA probes called an RFLP probe, used to hybridize with the digested fragments by the Southern blotting analysis.

-The polymorphism can be detected by analysing the hybridization pattern of the labelled probe using autoradiography
+The polymorphism can be detected by analyzing the hybridization pattern of the labeled probe using autoradiography

-The results are analysed using agarose gel electrophoresis.
+The results are analyzed using agarose gel electrophoresis.

-No tedious labelling and hybridization techniques are required in this method.
+No tedious labeling and hybridization techniques are required in this method.